Trees maximizing the number of almost-perfect matchings: Preliminaries

 Recall that a strong almost-perfect matching (\sapm) is a matching which avoids one leaf when $n$ is odd and two leaves when $n$ is even.
 In this section, we characterize the trees that maximize the number of {\sapm}s with three theorems which, combined, give a more complete version of Theorem~\ref{thr:sapmcombined}.

 We first define the relevant families of trees.
 Often a spider can refer to any subdivision of a star, i.e. any tree which has at most one vertex of degree at least $3$.
-We will refer to a spider $\Sp_n$ as the unique spider of order $n$ whose legs all have length $2$, except possibly one leg of length $1$ when $n$ is even.
+We will refer to a spider $\Sp_n$ as the unique spider of order $n$ whose ``legs'' all have length $2$, except possibly one leg of length $1$ when $n$ is even.

 \begin{defi} An {\em odd spider} is a $1$-subdivision of a star.
-An {\em even spider} is an odd spider with an additional pendant edge added to the unique vertex of degree $\geq 3$.
-We use the notation $\Sp_n$ for both.
-See Figure~\ref{fig:spiders}. \end{defi}
+It has odd order.
+An {\em even spider} is an odd spider with an additional pendant edge added to the unique vertex of degree $\geq 3$, or added to the center of a $P_5$.
+It has even order.
+We use the notation $\Sp_n$ for a (odd or even depending on parity of $n$) spider of order $n$.
+See Figure~\ref{fig:spiders}.
+A spider $\Sp_i$ for $i \le 5$ corresponds with a path $P_i$. \end{defi}

+A {\em leg} then refers to any of the 1-subdivided edges or to the additional pendant edge.

 \begin{defi} A {\em double broom} $\DB_{a,b}$ is a tree of diameter $3$ whose non-leaves have degree $a+1$ and $b+1$ respectively.
-A {\em balanced double broom} on $n$ vertices is a tree of diameter $3$ whose non-leaves have degree $\lfloor \frac{n}{2} \rfloor$ on one side and $\lceil \frac{n}{2} \rceil$ on the other side.
+A {\em balanced double broom} on $n$ vertices is a tree of diameter $3$ whose non-leaves have degree $\floorfrac{n}{2} $ on one side and $\ceilfrac{n}{2}$ on the other side.
 See Figure~\ref{fig:doublebroom}.

 \end{defi}

 \begin{theorem} Let $n$ be odd.
 If $n \geq 5$, a tree $T$ of order $n$ has at most $\frac{n-1}{2}$ strong almost-perfect matchings.

 For $n \geq 7$, equality holds if and only if $T$ is an odd spider.